tsneemahmad/reading-notes/class-12.md

 9. y.

+# EASILY CREATE STUNNING ANIMATED CHARTS WITH CHART.JS
+**Setting up**
+The first thing we need to do is download Chart.js.
+Then create a new html page and import the script.

+**Drawing a line chart**
+To draw a line chart, the first thing we need to do is create a canvas element in our HTML in which Chart.js can draw our chart.
+Next, we need to write a script that will retrieve the context of the canvas.Inside the same script tags we need to create our data.

+**Drawing a pie chart**
+First, we need the canvas element:
+`<canvas id="countries" width="600" height="400"></canvas>`
+Next, we need to get the context and to instantiate the chart.
+Next we need to create the data.
+This data is a little different to the line chart because the pie chart is simpler, we just need to supply a value and a color for each section.

+**Drawing a bar chart**
+First, we add the canvas element:
+`<canvas id="income" width="600" height="400"></canvas>`
+Next, we retrieve the element and create the graph.
+And finally, we add in the bar chart’s data.

 # Basic usage of canvas
 **The `<canvas>` element**
 Indeed, the `<canvas>` element has only two attributes, width and height.
 These are both optional and can also be set using DOM properties.